onnx/models/models/squeezenet/squeezenet.md

 ## Dataset and Preparation
 Dataset used for train and validation: [ILSVRC2012](http://www.image-net.org/challenges/LSVRC/2012/)
 ### Preparation:
+* Download the .tar files of the dataset
 * Download [extract_imagenet.py](../extract_imagenet.py) and [imagenet_val_maps.pklz](../imagenet_val_maps.pklz) and place in the same folder
 * Run `python extract_imagenet.py --download-dir *path to download folder* --target-dir *path to extract folder*`
 ## Accuracy measures